-In Ayurveda, counseling relates primarily to behavior and lifestyle changes to improve our physical and mental health.
+The counseling model of Ayurveda remains more practical and easier to do because it is primarily a wellness model aimed at promoting positive health, not trying to treat serious disease.
+In Ayurveda, counseling relates to behavior and lifestyle changes to improve our physical and mental health.
 These include daily and seasonal health regimens, constitution balancing, and adjustment for stages of life, like old age.
-But it extends to promoting a positive vitality and peaceful psychology through recommending natural living, Yoga and meditation.
+But it extends to promoting a positive vitality and a peaceful psychology through natural living, Yoga and meditation.
 This is all included in an Ayurvedic lifestyle that is the foundation for both treating diseases and preventing them from occurring in the first place.
+It may include some prescription of herbs, but generally of a mild nature, and massage therapies even Pancha Karma done as part of wellness procedures or seasonal purification and rejuvenation.

 Vedic Counseling and the Four Goals of Life